henrysdev/RobustWebCrawler/README.txt

 1. Observe the program output in the console.
 This information pertains to the questions posed in the project requirements.
 2. Observe the term-frequency matrix in the csv file named "term-frequency.csv".
+This file can be found in the directory "out" located in the "src" folder.

+matrix output location: /src/out/term-frequency.csv